BrenoCPimenta/Servlet-XML/README.md

 # Servlet-XML
 A simple tutorial on a servlet that returns our object as a XML file.
+On this ReadMe file, you find: first a simple explanation of what is used and how it works; then a step by step guide of how it is build.

 ## We will use:

    * **Java**;
+   * **Maven** to manage our dependencies;
    * **JAXB**, a API for manipulating XML;
    * **JUnit** for the tests;
    * **Java-CRUD** a simple CRUD, java, maven project , that will be used as basis for this one.
 Consists of a class that handles our object, a persistence layer and a service class to manipulate that layer.
-   Any doubt, the [Java-CRUD](https://github.com/BrenoCPimenta/Java-CRUD) ReadMe file explains all the workflow and classes involved of this project.
+   Any doubt, the [Java-CRUD](https://github.com/BrenoCPimenta/Java-CRUD) ReadMe file explains all the workflow and classes involved on this project.
    The only diference with the fork from that project is that the *_StepByStep* TestClass was separated into smaller tests on src/test/java.

 ## XML